teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 5. **root -b -l <<EOS ...
 EOS** : That is what I want the HTCondor to do for me.
 Just for a better understading, I open the root client, load my analyzer (that can be located at your */home* folder) and use this run function, where the first "" is the file I want to read (that have to be located at *hadoop*) and the second "" is the output file (that can be located at your */home*).
+Putting that way, the output files are going to appear in my *condor* folder, at */home*.

 ### Submission file